The Beresford: Cooperative conversion

 By April 1962, the Beresford's owner Riker & Co. was planning to turn the building into a housing cooperative.
 The apartments were to be offered at prices between $16,500 and $55,650, with yearly maintenance fees ranging from $3,200 to $10,600.
 The Beresford officially became a co-op in June 1962 after existing tenants and newcomers bought shares in the co-op for half of the apartments.
 Riker & Co. then obtained a $4 million mortgage.
 The Beresford was one of twelve apartment buildings on Central Park West to be converted into housing cooperatives in the late 1950s and early 1960s.
 Pease & Elliman (later Douglas Elliman) was appointed as the managing agent for the Beresford in 1964.
 Town & Country magazine described the Beresford in the 1970s as having two doormen at each entrance and one operator at each elevator.

 The co-op board initially did not seek official city-landmark status for the Beresford, as that would have raised the cost of maintenance.
 Nonetheless, the board members wanted to preserve as much of the original design as possible, including the windows.
 The Beresford's co-op board also periodically renovated the tenants' private elevator foyers, along with other shared interior spaces.
 The Beresford was protected as an official city landmark in 1987, and Akam Associates replaced Douglas Elliman as the building's leasing agent in 1989.
 During the 1990s, Crain's New York described the Majestic, Beresford, and El Dorado as having "become brand names that grow in strength as noted personalities move in".
 The Beresford's superintendent had even created a "Beresford Wall of Fame" with photographs of celebrities who lived there.
 Conversely, since there was a large number of celebrity residents, their presence did not affect property values, as in other neighborhoods with relatively few celebrity residents.

 In the early 2000s, the co-op board passed a rule that limited the duration of apartment renovations.
-The rule was enacted after comedian Jerry Seinfeld spent more than two years on renovating his apartment, prompting complaints from his neighbors.
+The rule was enacted after comedian Jerry Seinfeld spent more than two years renovating his apartment, prompting complaints from his neighbors.
 During the same time, twenty of the former maids' rooms at ground level were sold to tenants at an average price of $200,000.
 The northern tower was restored in 2005.
-The Beresford remained a luxury apartment house during the early 20th century.
+That year, Crain's New York wrote that the Beresford was one of several "venerable apartment buildings on Riverside Drive and Central Park West".